 What do you thirst for?
 How would you complete that statement?
 “Athirst is my soul for…?”
 For what?
 Too often we thirst for those things that are so artificial and temporary.
 We try so hard to be happy and yet we so often fall short.
 But if we can let our hearts be inflamed with longing for that which is essential, that which we were made for, then everything else in life will fall into place.
 If God is placed at the center of all our longings, all our hopes and all our desires, we will actually begin to “behold the face of God” here and now.
 Even the slightest glimpse of God’s glory will satiate us so much that it will transform our whole outlook on life and give us a clear and certain direction in all we do.
 Every relationship will be affected, every decision we make will be orchestrated by the Holy Spirit, and the purpose and meaning of life we are searching for will be discovered.
 Every time we think about our lives we will become radiant as we ponder the journey we are on and long to put it into full motion anticipating the eternal reward awaiting us in the end.

 Reflect, today, upon your “thirst.”
 Don’t waste your life on empty promises.
 Don’t get caught up in earthly attachments.
 Seek God.
 Seek His face.
 Seek His will and His glory and you will never want to turn back from the direction this longing takes you.

-Jesus, may I one day behold Your full splendor and glory.
+Jesus, my Living God, may I one day behold Your full splendor and glory.
 May I see Your face and make that goal the center of my life.
-May everything I am be caught up in this burning desire and may I bask in the joy of this journey.
+May everything I am be caught up in this burning desire, and may I bask in the joy of this journey.
 Jesus, I trust in You.

 Forgiving and Being Forgiven